ralvandar-race/sprint2vec_revision/README.md

 This work was financially supported by the Office of the Permanent Secretary, Ministry of Higher Education, Science, Research and Innovation (Grant No. RGNS 64-164).

 ## Citation
-If you use the code, data or models in this repository, please cite the following paper:
+If you use the concept, code, data or models in this repository, please cite the following paper:
 ```
 ```